Septikai/obsidian-google-calendar-sync/README.md

 ## Current State

-This is very early in development currently, and at the time of writing is only capable of adding events created in obsidian to Google calendar.
+This is very early in development currently, and at the time of writing is only capable of adding full-day events created in obsidian to Google calendar, and syncing modifications from Obsidian to Google Calendar for full-day events.
 Which then leads to them showing up twice as they are both in obsidian and in Google Calendar, which is read by Full Calendar using the ICS link.

 ## Installation

 In its current state, this is not intended for installation.
 If you decide to install it anyway, good luck.
-I'll write installation instructions when this is in a usable state.
-I can direct you to [this](https://developers.google.com/calendar/api/quickstart/nodejs) quickstart guide by Google though, as you will need to follow all steps there up until you have a `credentials.json` file in order to use this plugin.
+I'll write installation instructions when this reaches a usable state.
+I can direct you to [this](https://developers.google.com/calendar/api/quickstart/nodejs) quickstart guide by Google though for if you do decide to install it, as you will need to follow all steps there up until you have a `credentials.json` file in order to use this plugin thanks to how Google Calendar's API works.

 ## Disclaimer